(Version 1.8)

 DVD+R/RW/DL | growisofs –dvd-compat –Z /dev/dvd=image001.iso |

-(N.B., using the source of cdrtools-2.01, the sao and dao options to cdrecord are completely equivalent.)
+(N.B., the sao and dao options to cdrecord are completely equivalent.)

 iso: |